AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 ---

 ## Prayers for our World and the Church
-### 12th November 2017
+### 26th November 2017
-__Ezekiel 18:32__ _For I have no pleasure in the death of anyone who dies," declares the Lord.
-"Therefore, repent and live."_

-__John 15:13__ _Greater love has no one than this: to lay down one's life for one's friends._
+__1 Cor 16:9__ _a great door for effective work has opened to me, and there are many who oppose me_ Paul, writing of his work in Ephesus

 Let us pray:
 ### Thanks to God
-O Lord, we come into Your Presence today to honour You as the Author and Sustainer of all life.
-We thank You for Jesus Who is the Way, the Truth and the Life.
-We thank You that He showed Your love, the greatest love, towards us by laying down His life for every believer, everyone past, present and future who is included in the Body of Christ.
+O Lord, we come before You to acknowlwdge that You are sovereign over all this world, and the Author and Sustainer of all life.
+We thank You for Jesus Who is the Way, the Truth and the Life, our Redeemer.
+We thank You that He laid down His life for every believer in the Body of Christ, and only by His death and resurrection can we be saved.

 ### The World and the Church
-From Your Word we understand the terrible truth of Adam's sin, the Fall and the Curse, and we see the result too readily in wars and strife throughout history.
-We also see that the Way to the Tree of Life was guarded with a flaming sword until Your redemptive purposes were fulfilled.

-From that same Word we also learn the Glorious Truth of the Redemption won for us by Jesus in the Cross and the Resurrection and, in the future, the reopening of the Way to the Tree of Life.
+We thank You that You are sovereign over this nation and this State, which have each just voted for changes which are so contrary to Your Word in the areas of Life and Marriage that we find it hard to understand.

+Therefore we pray that we might see the present circumstances with the eyes of the Apostle Paul, and look for the door of opportunity to be open, so that we may share the Good News of Your great grace.

+We pray for Your Church to be built up daily.
+We pray that Your people would realise that there has always been opposition to the Good News, for there is a defeated enemy who doesn't want to give up, and there are rebellious people who want to run their own lives rather than submit to You.

-We thank You for Your Church which You are building up daily.
-We thank You for saints of the past, those who preserved and delivered to succeeding generations the Word and the Faith.
-We marked yesterday as Remembrance Day and we also thank You for those who have defended our nation and our freedom to worship You according to Your Word, without fear of oppression or interference.
+Thank You for faithful saints of the past, who persevered in the face of the opposing forces of their day and delivered to succeeding generations the Word and the Faith.
 We pray that we would be equally faithful to deliver the same Faith to the coming generations.

 ### Ashburton
 We pray for ourselves as Your servants in the work here.
-We give thanks for the safe return of John & Gaye, and we pray for safe travel for others about to depart, just as we remember Tat & Julie still travelling in Europe.
+We give thanks for the safe return of Tat & Julie, and pray for others still travelling.
+We thank You for the blessings of safe and fast travel and for the amzing communications we employ to keep in touch with family and friends.

+We give thanks for the Ashwood Family Day, and for the people who came.
+We pray that we may be able to follow up on the contacts made, that the seeds of the gospel might be sown in good soil.
 We also pray for those in our midst who are in need of Your particular love and care.
 May we be instruments of mercy to our fellow believers.

-We pray for Your guidance as we prepare for next week's Ashwood festival.
-We ask for the words to speak as we meet those in our local community, so that this Word which we hear read and preached weekly, would be for our community too.
-Again we ask that Your mercy and love would be seen in us as we show the Holy Spirit's work in our lives more and more each day to those whom we meet and work with.
+We expecially remember Muriel, and Jim & Diane, Ruth and Ken.

 In Jesus Name we pray all these things, Amen.

-And now I will ask Peng to come forward and bring our second reading of the Word, from Romans.
+And now I will ask Theodore to bring our second reading of the Word, from Romans.